pradnyanandana/tech-talks/README.md

 2. Copy all the code into the respective files
 3. Install the dependencies from package.json
 4. Run `npm run dev` to start developing!

-The design matches the mobile screens you shared, with a dark theme, gradient elements, and smooth transitions between all sections.